Vmonne/likoam/README.md

 ### 📋 What is LIKOAM?

-LIKOAM is a web-based **records and archives management system** designed for institutions of all sizes — ministries, local authorities, NGOs, companies, and community organizations.
-It runs entirely on Google Workspace infrastructure (Google Sheets + Google Drive), making it lightweight, accessible, and easy to deploy without any server installation.
+LIKOAM is a web-based current and semi-current records management system built for institutions seeking to digitize their records management practices while preparing for eventual transfer to a permanent archival repository.
+It is suitable for organizations of all types and sizes — government ministries, local authorities, NGOs, corporations, and community organizations.

-LIKOAM was designed by an archivist, for archivists — with a deep understanding of archival science standards and the realities of working in under-resourced environments.
+LIKOAM runs entirely on Google Workspace infrastructure (Google Sheets + Google Drive), making it lightweight, cost-effective, and straightforward to deploy — no server, no IT department required.

 ---

-### ✨ Key Features
+✨ Core Features

-#### 📊 Dashboard
+📊 Dashboard

-- Real-time statistics on document status
-- Alerts for documents nearing their retention deadline
-- Quick access to documents pending validation
+Live overview of records status across the institution Automated alerts for records approaching end of retention period Quick access to records pending appraisal and validation

-#### 📤 Document Submission
+📤 Accession

-- Submit documents with metadata (title, category, service/department)
-- Automatic file upload to Google Drive
-- Instant generation of a submission receipt
+Register incoming records with full descriptive metadata (title, category, creating department) Automatic upload and filing to Google Drive, organized by department and record series Instant generation of a transfer form upon accession

-#### 🔍 Search & Retrieval
+🔍 Search & Retrieval

-- Multi-criteria search (title, agent, service, category, status)
-- Direct document consultation via Google Drive preview
+Advanced search across multiple fields (title, creator, department, record series, status) Direct document access via Google Drive preview
-- Results limited to the agent's own service (role-based access)

-#### 🗄️ Archives Vault
-- Validated documents with applied retention rules (DUA)
-- Automatic calculation of elimination dates
-- Final disposition tracking: Destruction (D), Sorting (T), Permanent Conservation (C)
-- Filters by category, service, disposition, and deadline
+Access restricted by department and user role

+🗄️ Archival Repository

+Validated records managed according to approved retention schedules Automatic calculation of disposal dates based on retention periods Disposition tracking: Destruction (D), Review (T), Permanent Preservation (C) Filtering by record series, department, disposition action, and disposal date

-#### 📋 Registers
+📋 Records Registers

-- Automatic generation of submission records
+Automatic generation of transfer forms
-- Automatic generation of elimination records
+Automatic generation of disposal authorization forms Print-ready documents for official records
-- Printable PDF-ready documents
-- Complete register with search and filter capabilities
+Searchable and filterable register of all transfers and disposals

-#### ⚙️ Administration Panel
+⚙️ Administration

-- Agent management (create, activate/deactivate, role assignment)
+User management (registration, activation/deactivation, role assignment) Department and service configuration
-- Service and department configuration
-- Category management with retention periods (DUA) and final disposition
-- Role-based access control (Admin / User)
+Record series management with retention periods and disposition actions Role-based access control (Administrator / User)

 ---